 Might sound sketchy, coming from an artist, but hear me out.
 ART IS IMPORTANT.
 It doesn’t matter how fun your game is, and how revolutionary your mechanics are, if the game doesn’t attract attention on shelves and thumbnails, no one is picking it up.

-Strong artwork suggests the time and money it was invested in the project, and overall quality of it.
+Hire an artist with Strong artwork suggests the time and money it was invested in the project, and overall quality of it.
 It is no wonder why bad art is number 1 reason to turn down a game for so many people.
-I'd go as far as calling it the most important thing to do right, and by that, besides quality, I mean:
+I’d go as far as calling it the most important thing to do right, and by that, besides quality, I mean:

-- right art style attracts exactly your target audience,
+Hire an artist with Right art style attracts exactly your target audience,

-- and right art style enhances the mood/atmosphere your game is trying to convey through its story (and mechanics, if they're good).
+The right art style enhances the mood/atmosphere your game is trying to convey through its story (and mechanics, if they’re good).